gschjetne/json-mop/README.md

 ### Encoding and decoding JSON

-Turning and object into JSON is done with the `yason:encode` generic function.
+Turning an object into JSON is done with the `yason:encode` generic function.
 Turning it back into an object is slightly more involved, using `json-to-clos` on a stream, string or hash table; a class name;
 and optional initargs for the class.
 Values decoded from the JSON will